JustSouichi/fincli/README.md

 ## Configuration

-You can customize **** by editing the configuration file located at `~./config.json`.
+You can customize finview by editing the configuration file located at `~./config.json`.
 Here you can set default stock symbols, chart styles, and refresh rates.

 ### Example `config.json`
 ```json